rackfx/Node-WAV-File-Info/README.md

 # WAV File Info for Node.JS
-## A lightweight module that parses WAV information data from a wav file into a Javascript Object.
-Basically retrieves file and header meta data information from a WAV file
+#### A lightweight module that parses WAV information data from a wav file into a Javascript Object.
+Basically retrieves file and header meta data information from a WAV file.

+### Used for:
+- Determining the validity of a .wav file
+- Detecting the bit depth / bit rate / bits per sample of a .wav file
+- Detecting the Sample Rate of a .wav file
+- Detecting the number of channels in a .wav file
+- Retrieving the file information, including file size, created date etc

 ### Usage